-The use of herbicides in Argentine soybean production since 1996 has increased, both in terms of the volume of herbicide ai used and the average field EIQ/ha loading.
-In 2010, the estimated average herbicide ai use was 3.02 kg/ha and the average field EIQ was 47/ha76.
-Given 99% of the total crop is GM HT, these values effectively represent the typical values of use and impact for GM HT soybeans in Argentina.
+Since 1996, the use of herbicides in Argentine soybean production has increased, both in terms of the volume of herbicide ai used and the average field EIQ/ha loading.
+In 2012, the estimated average herbicide ai use was 3.02 kg/ha and the average field EIQ was 47/ha74.
+Given 99% of the total crop is GM HT; these values effectively represent the typical values of use and impact for GM HT soybeans in Argentina.